-The toughest and most daunting race track in the world plays host to the third round of the FIA World Touring Car Cup, with a bumper 27-car field set to do battle over three races at the iconic Nürburgring Nordschleife.
+The toughest and most daunting race track in the world plays host to the fifth round and the halfway mark of the 2019 FIA World Touring Car Cup, with a bumper field set to do battle over three races at the iconic Nürburgring Nordschleife.

 Even though the FIA World Touring Car Cup plays a starring support act to the annual Nürburgring 24 Hours, there is no denying that the touring cars have provided action and thrills aplenty.

 Dubbed ‘the Green Hell’ by Sir Jackie Stewart, the Nürburgring Nordschleife is one of the toughest circuits in the world, stretching over 25 kilometres and 64 corners as it plunges and rises through the Eifel forest.
 The circuit is perhaps better described as a high-speed roller coaster, with a seemingly never-ending series of sweeps, climbs and turns.

 |2019 FIA WTCR presented by Oscaro – Race of Germany|

 |Event Dates||20-22 June 2019||Free Practice Session 1||Thu 11:30-12:10|

 |Free Practice Session 2||Thu 12:30-13:10||Race 1 Qualifying||Thu 15:30-16:10|

 |Race 2 & 3 Qualifying||Thu 19:30-20:10||Race 1 (3 laps)||Fri 17:30-18:05|